Taken from CPO Celtic Manor Event, October 9th 2018

 If you look at diversity and inclusion from a business perspective, it should be imperative, but overall is should be a society group decision and making that work in a business environment in a fluid way is something that I think is beyond important, but I am actually seeing it for real in our own organisation.

-In our business, you have to work really hard to understand the customer to create the brands and know how to advertise.
+In our business, we have to work really hard to understand the customer to create the brands and know how to advertise.
 In terms of our organisation and talking to others, the organisational culture that we purvey influences how procurement can perform and the change that procurement may need to bring about in recognising the benefits of working with a diverse supplier base.

 We encounter very different cultures and it’s the ability to understand and respect those cultures that brings the different perspective into our business that supports our brand proposition to our customer.